Death Duel [Genesis] Review and Longplay [1992]

 Player Reactions and Facts

-1. “Death Duel” was one of the few games at the time to feature a first-person perspective on the Genesis.
+1. It was one of the few Genesis games to use a first-person perspective in one-on-one combat.

 Replay Value